Yash-Gangani/Skin-Cancer-Detection-App/README.md

 - `GET /api/cancers`: Get all cancer types information
 - `GET /api/cancers/:id`: Get specific cancer information
 - `POST /api/upload`: Upload an image for analysis (proxies to ML service)

-## 💻 Frontend

-The frontend is built with React and TypeScript, providing a responsive and intuitive user interface.
-Key pages include:

-- **Landing Page**: Introduction to the application
-- **Analysis Page**: Upload and analyze skin images
-- **Cancer Information**: Educational resources about different skin cancers
-- **About Page**: Project and team information

-## 🔧 Backend

-Our Node.js backend serves as an intermediary between the frontend and the ML model, handling authentication, data storage, and API proxying.
-It provides a unified API for the frontend and ensures secure communication with the ML service.

-## 🔄 CI/CD

-We use GitHub Actions for continuous integration and deployment:

-- Automated testing of frontend, backend, and ML components
-- Docker image building and publishing
-- Deployment to Vercel for staging and production environments

 ## 👥 Contributing